 Somewhere a little girl has dreams of riding a pony or perhaps owning one some day.
 In years past, there were more farms and opportunities close by to make these dreams come true.
 It is incumbent on our community and its older generation to maintain these opportunities and healthy traditions for our younger generation when possible.

 Before we tell parents they can find a pony riding program an hour drive away in another community or suggest their daughter do something else; we need to seriously consider the request by Total Equine Learning Center (TELC) to bring its horses and REC programs to the Upper Allen Farm at 1215 McCormick Rd.
-This document seeks to outline some specific considerations and suggestions for the Upper Allen Township Commissioners to include as part of a review process.

 From the 2016 Parks, Recreation & Open Space Plan (page 97): “The Upper Allen Township municipal government’s purpose is to provide, on a broad scale, those services that help to meet the significant needs of citizens but can’t be performed as efficiently or economically by individual citizens acting for themselves.
 This includes providing public parks and offering public recreation programs.
 The goal is to ensure that the members of every segment of the population – regardless of age, physical or mental condition, or economic or social standing – have opportunities to enjoy broad, satisfying recreation experiences.”